paulmecklenburg/svg2nc/README.md

 ## About svg2nc

-Command line tool to covert scalable vector graphics (svg) files to g-code nc files for a 3-axis nc mill. svg2nc assumes a cylindrical bit and all units are inches.
+Command line tool to covert scalable vector graphics (svg) files to g-code nc files for a 3-axis nc mill. svg2nc assumes a cylindrical bit.
+All units are inches.

 ## Using svg2nc

+svg2nc generates imperial unit nc files for a 3-axis mill from an svg file.
+It's easiest to understand with an example:

+./svg2nc --verbose             \
+  --color-elevation=FF0000:.25 \
+  --color-elevation=00FF00:.5  \
+  --feed-rate=12               \
+  --diameter=.125              \
+  --clearance-space=.2         \
+  --material-thickness=.5      \
+  --ps-file=test-debug.ps      \
+  --nc-file=test.nc            \
+  --through-elevation=-.003    \
+  --max-pass-depth=.3          \
+  test.svg

+This command reads in test.svg and treats red (FF0000) as .25" and green (00FF00) as .5" elevations.
+The material thickness is explicitly set to .5".
+No cut will remove more than .3" inches at a time.
+Deeper cuts are done in passes.
+While moving, the tool will be lifted .2" above the surface.
+The results are written to two files: test-debug.ps and test.nc.
+The former is a PostScript file which is useful for sanity checking the results.

+If no material thickness is specified, svg assumes the material is as thick as the highest elevation given.

+## Known Issues and Limitations

+svg2nc uses libsvgtiny to parse svg files. libsvgtiny does not correctly handle a relative move after a path close.
+Inkscape generates files that contain these.
+The fix is trivial, but is not yet in mainline libsvgtiny.

-svg2nc reliease on libsvgtiny to handle svg input.
+svg2nc relies on libsvgtiny to handle svg input.
 Paths and basic shapes are supported.
 Clones are ignored.
 Layers that are marked hidden are not actually ignored.

-libsvgtiny does not correctly handle a relative move after a path close.
-Inkscape generates files that contain this sequence.
-I have a fix and am working on getting permission from my employer to share it.
-Until this is done, expect bizarre results.
+svg2nc breaks the design into parts and cuts each separately.
+It will not necessarily order the cuts of nested parts correctly.
+Do not place parts inside of pockets of other parts.
+Cutting a set of concentric rings will not work.

+svg2nc does not support color gradients.
+The elevation of each path must be uniform.

 ## Building svg2nc

-Dependencies (on debian based systems):
+svg2nc depends on
-  * clipper (libpolyclipping-dev).
+* clipper (libpolyclipping-dev on debian).
+* boost (libboost-dev on debian)
+* libsvgtiny

+You have to build libsvgtiny yourself.
+This requires CMake, gperf, libhubbub, libexpat and several other netsurf libraries (buildsystem, libdom, libparserutils, libwapcaplet).